dlab-berkeley/Machine-Learning-in-R/README.md

 ## Resources

 Browse resources listed on the [D-Lab Machine Learning Working Group repository](https://github.com/dlab-berkeley/MachineLearningWG).
 Scroll down to see code examples in R and Python, books, courses at UC Berkeley, online classes, and other resources and groups to help you along your machine learning journey!

+## Slideshow

+The slides were made using [xaringan](https://github.com/yihui/xaringan).
+Check out Chapter 7 if you are interested in making your own!
+Our style follows that of Brad Boehmke's presentation on [Decision Trees, Bagging, and Random Forests - with an example implementation in R](https://bradleyboehmke.github.io/random-forest-training/slides-source.html#1).